MantisVision/webUtils/docs/integrationguide.md

 	}
 }
 ```
 A strange bug was noticed with PlayCanvas library and Firefox or older Safari on Mac.
-The canvas had to be copied to different,
+The canvas had to be copied to a different
 canvas prior to uploading to the memory, otherwise syncing issues occured.
-Chrome as well as newer Safari were unnefected
+Chrome as well as a newer Safari were unnefected
 by the bug.
-Three.js worked correctly on every browser without he need to copy the canvas.
+Three.js worked correctly on every browser without the need to copy the canvas.
 Thus, should you experience
 a similar behavior with your integration, try copying canvas to a temporary one in the update method first.

 Now your ``CustomMesh.js`` will look something like this: